 By having your cat or dog spayed or neutered, you'll be helping to prevent unwanted pregnancies as your pet comes of age.
 Spaying or neutering can also reduce the risk of your pet developing serious health problems.

 What is the difference between spaying and neutering?

-When we spay or neuter your pet, we put them under general anaesthesia and surgically sterilize them.
+When we spay or neuter your pet, we put them under general anesthesia and surgically sterilize them.

 SPAYING (FEMALES) Spaying (also known as ovariohysterectomy) involves removing a female's reproductive organs.

 NEUTERING (MALES) Neutering (also known as orchiectomy) involves removing the testicles.
 Considered a simpler procedure than a spay, the term 'neutering' can also refer to the desexing or 'fixing' of either gender.

 - At what age should I have my pet spayed?

 Consult with your veterinarian to learn when you should spay or neuter your pet.
 Some data indicate there may be benefits to your pet's long-term health if you wait to spay or neuter your dog until after they have passed puberty.